K'gari: 2020 bushfire

 On 14 October 2020, a large bushfire was started on the island by an illegal campfire.
 It impacted multiple communities and caused residents to flee their homes as it burned out of control.

 In early December interstate assistance, including from the New South Wales Rural Fire Service (NSWRFS) who provided a Boeing 737-300 Large Air Tanker waterbombing aircraft, was used to fight the fire as Happy Valley township was threatened.
 High temperatures, 32 C, and strong winds hindered fire fighting and Queensland Fire and Emergency Services (QFES) Director Brian Cox said "A lot of this fire is burning in inaccessible country...".

 Heavy rainfall in mid-December helped contain the fire and the QFES was able to hand control back to the Queensland Parks and Wildlife Service (QPWS).
 This was the longest burning fire of the 2020–21 bushfire season up to 14 December 2020 as it had been burning since October, over two months, and as of that date, more than half the island had been "blackened" by fire.

 The island reopened to tourists on 15 December.
-The fire was still burning, but the island was declared safe for visitors, though some walking trails and burner areas were still restricted for safety.
-It is expected that the burned areas will successfully regenerate.
+The fire was still burning, but the island was declared safe for visitors, though access to some walking trails and burned areas was still restricted for safety.
+It was expected that the burned areas would successfully regenerate.